mohaqeq/local-rag/README.md

   "error": "Query cannot be empty"
 }
 ```
-_Retry the request if you received timeout.
-It takes time to load the model for in memory for the first time_
+_If you receive a timeout error, retry the request.
+It takes time to load the model into memory for the first time._

 **What happens behind the scenes:**
 1. Query is expanded into 5 variations using the LLM for better retrieval